 Once you develop a call center quality assurance process and agent scorecards around your business priorities and what constitutes a good customer experience, you have the perfect blueprint to share with your agents.

-When call center agents can reflect on their performance through QA metrics, you'll see measurable improvements like:
+When call center agents can reflect on their performance through call center QA metrics, you'll see measurable improvements like:

 Using these call center scorecards allows agents to see fact-based performance reviews, reducing subjectivity and ensuring that agents don't feel singled out or that criticism is unwarranted.
 Instead, they can see where weaknesses may exist and feel motivated to improve, rather than experiencing feelings of being spotlighted for poor performance.